Voice of the Customer (VoC): Beginners Guide on How to Collect Data Plus Best Practices

 In short, the Voice of the Customer helps you build better relationships with your customers, which helps you improve your product.

-Your goal should be to build a product that your users want to use because it brings value to them.
+Your goal should be to build a product that your users want to use because it brings value to them and exceeds customer expectations.

-By having a Voc program in place, you can connect with your users at every stage of their journey and address the problems they might have to improve their experience.
+By having a Voc program in place, you can connect with your users at every stage of their journey and address the problems they might have to improve customer experience.
+This, in turn, can boost customer retention and foster customer loyalty.

 A VoC program will give you answers to questions like:

-- What are users trying to achieve by using your product?
+• What are users trying to achieve by using your product?
+What are customer needs?

-- What blocks users from achieving their goals?
+• What blocks users from becoming loyal customers?

-- What do users dislike about your product?
+• What do users like about your product?

 A VoC program focuses on specific questions, looking for specific answers, from specific users.
-Have this granular type of user insights help your business improve the product in areas that matter most for the end-user.
+Having this granular type of user insights helps your business improve the product in areas that matter most to the end-user.

 Sending out surveys and talking to customers might sound easy.
-Before getting to that, you must first plan your Voice of the Customer program: what are you looking for and how are you going to get it?
+Before getting to that, you must first plan your VoC program: What are you looking for and how are you going to get it?

 So how exactly do you plan a VoC program?